fiskhest/sxhkd-helper-menu/README.md

 `sxhkdrc` to include special comments designed as documentation for keybindings.

-The special syntax for these documentation comments is any line beginning with the variable `descriptor`, which can be defined with `[--descriptor, -d]` or the shell variable `export descriptor='# '`, defaulting to `# ` if none is defined.
+The special syntax for these documentation comments is any line beginning with the value of the variable `descriptor`, which can be defined with [`--descriptor`, `-d`] or the shell variable `export descriptor='# '`, defaulting to `# ` if none is defined.
 Set these comments up above every keybinding you wish to document.

 ```
 # Example keybinding with documentation
 # Quit bspwm
 super + alt + Escape
+    bspc quit

 # This would show up in the formatted output as:
 Quit bspwm                                        super + alt + Escape                              bspc quit
 ```

 Additionally, `{}` can be used to unpack keychains mapping multiple segments of description to keybind and action.
-If the preceeding description does not contain any keychains, all unpacked lines will get the same description.
+**If the preceeding description does not contain any keychains, all unpacked lines will get the same description.**

 ```
 # Example of segmented documentation